Unlox requires you to grant it special access to be able to enter your password for you in macOS Mojave, which I've outlined how to do in this post.

-After 3 years of MacID 1 on the App Store, when it came to release MacID 2, Apple's App Review team decided then that they have an issue with the name "MacID" because it has the word "Mac" in it.
+After 3 years of MacID 1 on the App Store, when it came to release MacID 2, Apple's App Review team decided that they have an issue with the name "MacID" because it has the word "Mac" in it.

 Your help in spreading the word of Unlox, the new name for MacID, is greatly appreciated.
 Unlox and MacID are made by one person and the income from the apps help pay my rent.
 Thanks!